 AXA Travel Insurance Promotion:

-Single Trip: Use the promo code TSMA10 to get an additional 10% off on top of the base 40% discount.
+Single Trip: Use the promo code TSJN10 to get an additional 10% off on top of the base 40% discount.
 Enjoy travel cover for COVID-19 regardless of the airline that you fly with.
 Must be travelling under permitted arrangements.
 Limited to the first 200 applications.
 Valid till 6 June 2021.
 T&Cs apply.

-Annual Trip: Use the promo code TAMA10 to get an additional 8% off on top of the base 20% discount.
+Annual Trip: Use the promo code TAJN10 to get an additional 8% off on top of the base 20% discount.
 Enjoy travel cover for COVID-19 regardless of the airline that you fly with.
 Must be travelling under permitted arrangements.
 Limited to the first 30 applications.
 Valid till 30 June 2021.
 T&Cs apply.

 FWD Travel Insurance: Budget single trip plan

 Since its disruption of the travel insurance market with digital claims, FWD is known for its ease of claims and application—all in a tap from your smartphone.
 But it also has plenty of value to offer for the kind of price point you’re getting.

 For the basic plan coverage (Premium), you may be getting a standard S$200,000 in overseas medical coverage and personal accident, up to S$300 in flight delays and per item of lost belongings, but don’t forget that you’re paying a lower premium (FWD offers regular discounts to boot) for this compared to other insurer’s travel insurance offerings.
 All tiers of FWD’s travel insurance come with unlimited medical evacuation and emergency repatriation.